phoenix-rtos/phoenix-rtos-doc/building/README.md

 # Building Phoenix-RTOS image

-To create Phoenix-RTOS image for selected target the `phoenix-rtos-project` repository should be used.
-This repository aggregates all operating system modules - kernel, standard library, device drivers, filesystems, utilities and loader.
+To create a Phoenix-RTOS image for the selected target the `phoenix-rtos-project` repository should be used.
+This repository aggregates all operating system modules - kernel, standard library, device drivers, filesystems, utilities, and loader.
 Read more about `phoenix-rtos-project` submodule repositories [here](project.md).

-This chapter contains instruction how to build reference project and how to create the final system image.
+This chapter contains instructions on how to build a reference project and how to create the final system image.

 ## Host operating system

 Instructions in the `Building` and `Running system on targets` chapters have been verified for the Ubuntu Linux distribution, so this is the easiest way to start working with Phoenix-RTOS.
-There is also the possibility to use MacOS, but it's not described in that details for now.
+There is also the possibility to use MacOS, but it's not described in that detail for now.
 Using Windows isn't supported, but you can create a virtual machine with Ubuntu or try to use Docker.

 ## Obtaining the sources

-The first step of preparation of the final system image is the repository cloning.
+The first step of the preparation of the final system image is repository cloning.

-To do that and make next instructions possible, it's recommended to update currently installed packages and, if need be, install git:
+To do that and make the next instructions possible, it's recommended to update currently installed packages and, if need be, install git:

 ```bash
 sudo apt-get update && \